Newcastle's ultimate craft beer brewhouse & restaurant on King Street

 Anyone who lives locally hears the foghorns sound with shipping movements in the harbour.
 It is one of those ‘Newcastle’ sounds that you kind of get used to as part of the backdrop of the city.
 We wanted a name that reflected where we come from but that didn’t take itself too seriously.

-This style of food really suits matching with our beers, has great flavour and is very cool right now.
+This style of food really suits our beers, has great flavour and is very cool right now.
 My business partner and our venue manager both have Northeast US backgrounds so that has helped with the authenticity of recipe design.

 How many taps are there on offer and how often will the flavours change?